The goals of prevention in an older adult usually depend on the person’s health, level of function, and risk profile, as for the following:

 A primary care doctor, nurse practitioner, and pharmacist can provide information on all prescription and nonprescription drugs.
 Knowing the brand and generic name of all drugs taken, each drug’s purpose, the length of time each drug is to be taken, and the activities, foods, drinks, and other drugs to be avoided while taking a drug can help older adults avoid problems.
 Older adults should bring all of their drugs, both prescription and nonprescription, to their doctor appointments so that these drugs can be reviewed with their doctor.

-Older adults should get the following vaccines Overview of Immunization Immunization enables the body to better defend itself against diseases caused by certain bacteria or viruses.
-Immunity (the ability of the body to defend itself against diseases caused by certain... read more :
+Older adults should get the following vaccines Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
+Immunity (the ability of the body to defend itself against diseases caused by... read more :

 Pneumococcal vaccine (for pneumonia, 2 types of vaccine—see Pneumococcal Vaccine Pneumococcal Vaccine Pneumococcal vaccines help protect against bacterial infections caused by Streptococcus pneumoniae (pneumococci).
-Pneumococcal infections include ear infections, sinusitis, pneumonia, bloodstream... read more )
+Pneumococcal infections include ear infections, sinusitis, pneumonia... read more )

 Tetanus, diphtheria, and pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more (a combination vaccine) once (if they have not previously received a pertussis vaccine) and then tetanus and diphtheria vaccine every 10 years